- May help reduce bleeding / cramps/ irritation

 It can be difficult to find Cherish Pads in stores, which is why we recommend shopping online.
 You can find Cherish Pads easily on Amazon:

-Negative Ion Strips in Cherish Sanitary Pads: What’s the Deal?
+Negative Ion Strips in Cherish Feminine Products: What’s the Deal?

 Okay, so Cherish pads are all about the negative ion strip.
-But, what’s the deal with it?
+But, what’s the deal with it and is it safe for women?
 What is it, and does it actually do anything?
 Let’s find out!

 Basically, negative ions are Oxygen atoms that have an extra electron.
 They’re created in nature by water, air, sunlight and the Sun’s radiation.
 You may have noticed the relaxing effect of them when you’re at the beach or near a waterfall.